Gaming Community Rant

 I’m not going to talk about the plot, because there is no plot.
 There are 12 (increased from seven) nationalities, existing alongside a half-dozen or so Fryhtans.
 No past or future given.
 The campaign is a set of randomly-generated scenarios, with the ability to carry over your king (and up to five selected “royal units”) to each successive scenario.

 The heart of Seven Kingdoms 2 is in its great complexity.
 Simply put, no other RTS has the depth of SK2.
-This is somewhat hidden – after all, each nation only has three units, and one of these is the villager type, identical for all human nations. → Everyone thinks of changing the world, but no one thinks of changing memory cards.
+This is somewhat hidden – after all, each nation only has three units, and one of these is the villager type, identical for all human nations.
+Doesn’t sound complicated, but SK2 is altogether a big numbers-game with highly intuitive systems.

 Review – Braid